-Figure 5: Number of complaints by Area 2017
+Figure 4: Number of complaints by Area 2022

-As can be seen from the data provided above, we have relatively low total numbers of complaint, with 45 in total for 2017, including 7 from our once persistent complainant.
-For the year 2017 we had 726 aircraft movement per complaint, against a target set of 150.
+As can be seen from the data provided above, we have relatively low total numbers of complaints, with 15 in total for 2022, including 7 from our once persistent complainant.
+For the year 2022 we had 1945 aircraft movement per complaint, against a target set of 150.